tomjames19/aws-ai-qna-bot/website/admin/js/components/edit/alexa.md

 ### Create Alexa Skill
 During the following steps you will export the current state of your QnA bot into Alexa.
-If you later have to rebuild your QnABot you will need to repeate steps 5-9 to apply changes to Alexa.
+If you later have to rebuild your QnABot you will need to repeate steps 6-9 to apply changes to Alexa.

+1. Click <Button class="build" v-on:click="build">Here</button> to rebuild your QnABot
-1. Log in to the Alexa section of the developer portal at https://developer.amazon.com/.
+2. Log in to the Alexa section of the developer portal at https://developer.amazon.com/.
-2. In the Alexa Skills Kit box, choose Get Started to open the Alexa Skill Kit page.
+3. In the Alexa Skills Kit box, choose Get Started to open the Alexa Skill Kit page.
 This displays any skills you've created.
-3. Choose Add a New Skill.
+4. Choose Add a New Skill.
 Fill in the required fields:
 > Skill Type (select Custom Interaction Model)
 > Language   (select English)
 > Name
-> Invocation Name (for example "Q n A")
+> Invocation Name (for example "Q and A")
-4. Choose Save to save the new skill and then choose Next.
+5. Choose Save to save the new skill and then choose Next.
-5. Click <Button class="build" v-on:click="build">Here</button> to rebuild bot
 6. Choose Launch Skill Builder.
 From the left menu, choose Code Editor.
 7. Click <button  class="clip">Here</button> to copy Lex Export JSON
 8. Paste the JSON from step 7  into the code editor field.